Financing Your Adoption

 Adoption Benefits in the Workplace

 Employer Benefits – Find out if your employer offers adoption benefits by contacting your Human Resources Department.
-You may also check with the National Adoption Center at 800-TO-ADOPT (800-862-3678), or visit the Dave Thomas Foundation for Adoption.
+You may also check with the National Adoption Center at 800-TO-ADOPT (800-862-3678).

 Advocating for Adoption Benefits – If your company does not offer adoption benefits, you might consider proposing them.
 The Adoption and Workplace Initiative, sponsored by the National Adoption Center and the Dave Thomas Foundation for Adoption, has developed materials to help you advocate for adoption benefits in the workplace.